An airplane tacking off with Chicago Union Station in the background.

 O’Hare International Airport Courtesy of flychicago.com

-O’Hare offers more flights, from discounts to many international flights.
-If you travel here, you want to allow extra time because this airport can get very busy.
+O’Hare offers more flights, including discounted options and numerous international flights.
+If you travel here, allow extra time, as the airport can become very busy.

 If you are looking to fly in or out of this airport, here are the airlines you can use from this place.